DOX69/DOX69/README.md

 ## 👀 About Me
-I'm a passionate data engineer with a penchant for turning raw data into valuable insights.
-My journey began with dreams of becoming a doctor, an accountant, or a teacher, but life had other plans.
-I found myself working in restaurants, where I discovered my love for coding.
-Now, I'm on a mission to blend my culinary skills with data magic! 🍳🔍
+I'm a passionate data engineer with a penchant for turning raw data into valuable insights.🔍

 ## Interests
 - **Data Engineering**: I thrive on designing robust data pipelines, optimizing performance, and ensuring data quality.
 Currently, I'm mastering Databricks to take my skills to the next level.📊